btoll/benjamintoll.com/content/post/virtualization_and_virtual_machines.md

 Ok, so far, so good.
 But since the virtual machine isn't a real machine and only has proxied access to the real hardware, how can it possibly run privileged instructions in kernel mode?
 In other words, if the entire virtual machine, which includes its kernel, runs in a privilege ring higher than ring 0 (kernel/privileged mode), how can it possibly have a way to have its privileged instructions executed?

-Let's look at one answer weeeeeeeeeeeeeeeeeeeeeeeeeeeeee
+Let's now look at one answer.

 ### Trap-and-Emulate